PUBLIC RESTROOMS

-Our three parks parks are home to 42 pieces of public art – the largest collection in Boston.
-Temporary public art gives us all the opportunity to explore our parks in a new way.
-We are excited to share the most recent original artwork on the Common with the community.
+The three parks parks are home to 42 pieces of public art – the largest collection in Boston.
+The seasonal restroom trailer offers a unique opportunity for public art in the Common, and gives us all the opportunity to explore the parks in a new way.

 ARTIST STATEMENT